Education in Jamaica: Primary education

 The six years of primary school education in Jamaica is compulsory and comes with many costs associated with it.
 Children receive their instruction in English, and remain there between the ages of 6 and 12.
 Schools may be state-owned, or private preparatory schools.
 Many students tend to enter primary schools already being able to read, as they would have been taught to do so in basic schools (kindergartens, daycare centers etc.)

 Students tend to do a variety of subjects at the primary school level including religious studies, art and craft, Spanish, physical education and computer studies, though Spanish and computer studies are not the norm in most schools.
-When students get to Grade 4, much emphasis and focus is placed on the five subjects they will do at the end of Grade 6 (GSAT).
+When students get to Grade 4, much emphasis and focus is placed on the subjects they will do at the end of Grade 6 (PEP).

 In most primary schools, one class teacher usually teaches students all the subjects.
 According to a UNESCO document entitled "Education for all 2015 National Review Report: Jamaica", "some 96 per cent of the teachers at this level are professionally trained with female [teachers] accounting for 88 per cent of the staff complement.
 Most students transition from primary to secondary level education."
 Between grades 1 and 3 students do between six and ten subjects depending on the schools.
 Between grades 4 and 6, most students will focus on five subjects, though after their Grade Six Achievement Exams in March each year, schools sometimes use the remaining school year to do other subjects like Art and Music.
 While the lecture method is used in some classes at some schools, most primary school teachers think students are too young for them to be taught by this method and instead opt to use more interactive approaches.
-Students are taught from early on to work in groups and teachers encourage students to commit a memorise much information.
+Students are taught from early on to work in groups and teachers encourage students to commit and memorize much information.
 It is very common for primary school students in Jamaica to be required to recite on a daily basis, various poems, tables of multiplication (generally up to 12), tables of synonyms and even mnemonics.
 Visual aids are used a lot to help in the teaching and learning process and it is very common to see the walls of primary school classrooms decorated with charts made by teachers or those bought in stores, that contain information that students need to know.